MooersLab/modular-annotated-bibliography-typst/README.md

     - in-dexter
     - glossarium
     - wrap-it
 3. Run `typst compile main.typ`.
 The PDF will appear.
-3b.
 Alternatively, open `main.typ` in a text editor and run `tinymist` from the same directory in the terminal.
 The compiled file should appear in the default browser.

+## Role of template.typ

+This file contains settings that differ between the files for **typst.app** in the zip file and the loose files for local use.

+- Differences in package namespaces.
+- Differences in version numbers of the packages used.
+- Differences in fonts available for use.

 ## The problem that this repo addresses